highgateschool/cyber-centurion/README.md

 `sed -E "/^l/s/[ ]+/_/g" "lines_with_spaces"`

+This is clearly really cryptic, but also really fun.
+You can find out about the command by using `man sed`, and obviously there is a vast about more to be found out online!

+A historic note that I had to share: regular expressions were so called because they were used to describe the regularities in the English language.
+They were popularised by Ken Thompson when he used them in the `ed` program which was his text **ed**itor for UNIX.
+A fun fact that I have to share with everyone: to use a regular expression in `ed` you would type `g` then `re` then `p`, separated by a `/`.
+So when the idea was ported to the shell we got `grep`! `sed` was introduced by Steve Bourne, who was the author of the `sh` shell. `BASH` is a descendant of `sh` and stands for "Bourne Again SHell". `sed` is obviously a descendant of `ed`.

 # Good places to look

 Believe it or not, a lot of these came from Github Copilot auto complete...